 Dealing With Folders and Photos Moved Outside of Lightroom

 If you use Finder or Windows Explorer or some other file browser to move a folder from one place to another, then the path stored in Lightroom’s catalog is no longer valid and you will have to update it with this new information.

 Right-click (Ctrl-click on a Mac) the folder displaying the question mark and choose Find Missing Folder from the contextual menu.

 Navigate to the new location of that folder and select it.
 Click OK (Choose on a Mac).
 Lightroom will then update its catalog with this new location and reconnect to that folder and all the folders and photos contained within it.

 The process is essentially the same with reconnecting moved photos.
 Here’s how to reconnect a moved photo:

-Click the question mark icon on a thumbnail.
+Click the question mark (this changed to an exclamation point in LR5) icon on a thumbnail.

 Note the “Previous location,” this is the last place Lightroom knew that photo to be located.
 Click the Locate button.